hplp/ai-hardware-project-ethan-bella-eric/README.md

 (PARAGRAPH)
 - Discussion of results

-If issues are experienced, or additional documentation is preffered: [Edge Impulse Issues](issues/Edge-Issues.md)
+If issues are experienced, or additional documentation is preferred: [Edge Impulse Issues](issues/Edge-Issues.md)

 ### Hardware Integration
 (PARAGRAPH)